dewan-ahmed/harness-lab/README.md

 # harness-lab

-TODO: Make sure all styling and formatting are consistent.

-TODO: Make sure the instructions are clear and valid.

-TODO: Add screenshots where text instructions are not enough.

 This lab will guide you through setting up and using Harness Open Source (referred to as "Harness" from now on), with a focus on managing a project, using GitSpaces, creating pipelines, and setting up an artifact registry.
 By the end of the lab, you'll be able to create a project, import a repository, work with GitSpaces, and automate build pipelines.

 ## Prerequisites